Akanimorex/tg-miniDapp/README.md

 # Simple Hello World dApp on Core
 In this tutorial, you'll learn how to build a simple decentralized application (dApp) using the Core blockchain TestNet.
 The focus will be on creating a "Hello World" dApp that interacts with a smart contract.
 This dApp will allow users to store, retrieve, and update a message on the blockchain.
 By following the steps in this guide, you will gain hands-on experience with MetaMask wallet integration, smart contract development, and front-end interaction using the Ethers.js library.
+In this tutorial, we eill learn how to deploy a full simple decentralized application (dapp) on Telegram as a mini-dapp, which you can share with your contacts in-app to use.

 ## What Are We Building

-In this tutorial, we'll develop a simple Hello World decentralized application (dApp) that stores a message in a smart contract deployed on the Core blockchain TestNet.
-The dApp also has the functionality to retrieve and display the stored message.
+In this tutorial, we will build a simple getter and setter dApp, which stores a message  in a smart contract deployed on the Core blockchain testnet.
+The dapp The dApp also has the functionality to retrieve and display the stored message.
+We are going to deploy the web application on telegram and we can use it as a mini app.

 ## Learning Takeaways
 This tutorial will help you gain knowledge on the following learning points: